 Hair Loss and Mitochondrial Damage

 Skin and hair follicles are dense with mitochondria and highly regulated by thyroid hormones such that the mechanism for hair loss in some individuals can be attributed to either diminished thyroid hormones and/or damaged mitochondria.
 Since the relationship between thyroid hormones and mitochondria is reciprocal, it is difficult to tell which impairment comes first.
-However, given what we know about hair growth cycles and what we now about thyroid hormones and mitochondrial functioning, it is possible to speculate and back date a chemical insult precipitating sudden and unexplained hair loss.
-For more incipient reactions, it is bit more difficult.
+However, given what we know about hair growth cycles and what we know about thyroid hormones and mitochondrial functioning, it is possible to speculate and backdate a chemical insult precipitating sudden and unexplained hair loss.
+For more incipient reactions, it is a bit more difficult.
 Regardless, however, it appears that unexplained hair loss is a sign of poor mitochondrial functioning.

 Hair growth occurs in phases.
 The anagen phase is the growth cycle where hair follicles grow about 1 cm per day for 28 days.
 This growth phase lasts for 2-7 years.
 The exact time frame is genetically, or more specifically, epigenetically determined by factors associated with the health of the maternal grandmother.
 After the anagen phase, the hair follicles reach a transitional, quiescent period lasting approximately 2-3 weeks.
 This is then followed by the telogen phase where hair begins to fall out.
 At any given time, up to 90% of hair follicles are in the anagen or growth phase while the remaining follicles are either catagen (10-14%) or telogen phases (1-2%).

 Chemo Induced Hair Loss: Answers in the Mitochondria?